-The A6986I is an automotive grade device specifically designed for the isolated buck topology.
-The 100% duty cycle capability and the wide input voltage range meet the cold crank and load dump specifications for automotive systems.
+The L6986I is a device specifically designed for the isolated buck topology.
+Due to the P-Channel MOSFET as high-side power switch the device features 100% duty cycle operation.
 The primary output voltage can be accurately adjusted, whereas the isolated secondary output is derived by using a given transformer ratio.
 No optocoupler is required.
-The primary sink capability typically up to 1.9 A (even during soft-start) allows a proper energy transfer to the secondary side as well as enabling a tracked soft-start of the secondary output.
+The primary sink capability up to 1.9 A (even during softstart) allows a proper energy transfer to the secondary side as well as enables a tracked soft-start of the secondary output.
 The control loop is based on a peak current mode architecture and the device operates in forced PWM.
 The 300 ns blanking time filters oscillations, generated by the transformer leakage inductance, making the solution more robust.
-Pulse-by-pulse current sensing on both power elements implements an effective constant current protection in the primary side.
-Due to the primary reverse current limit, the secondary output is protected against short-circuit events.
+Pulse by pulse current sensing on both power elements implements an effective constant current protection in the primary side.
+Due to the primary reverse current limit, the secondary output is protected against short circuit events.
 A primary output voltage supervisor, which notifies primary output voltage regulation through the RST open collector output, overvoltage protection, adjustable switching frequency, synchronization and a programmable soft-start are also available.
-For traditional buck topology in automotive application the A6986 / A6985F / A6986F / A6986H is recommended.

-Maturity status link A6986l
+Maturity status link